grnet/doc.pidconsortium.eu/website/docs/api-generation.md

 ---
 id: api-generation
-title: PID generation
+title: API - PID generation
 kind: code
 slug: generate
 result: resultgenerate
 ---

-# API - PID generation

 Every identifier consists of two parts: its prefix and a unique local name under the prefix known as its suffix